 - Restart all Exchange services.
 This should fix things

-If this doesn’t work, proceed to the next solution.
+If this doesn’t resolve the error 528, proceed to the next solution.

 The inbuilt ESEUTIL utility comes handy in situations precisely like this one.
 It can detect and fix errors with EDB files and bring the database to a consistent state.
-To fix the problem in this case, use ESEUTIL as follows:
+To fix the error 528 by using ESEUTIL, follow these steps,

-- Make a note of the log files require to bring the database to a “clean shutdown”.
-Use the command eseutil /mh for this.
+- Make a note of the log files required to bring the database to a “clean shutdown”

-- Now initiate a soft recovery procedure on the database using the command
+- Now to initiate a soft recovery procedure on the database, use following command

 Eseutil /r <logFileSequenceName> /l <logFileLocation> /d <DatabaseLocation> /a /i